hvu00/jobs_scraper/readme.md

 * Analysing the jobs market
 * Create customised alerts

+How to Run
+1. Create a virtual environment
+2. Install the required packages: pip install -r requirements.txt
+3. Run the spider to fetch data using a command like: scrapy crawl reed -O output_file.csv

 To do by priority:
 * Investigate empty rows in output.
 They are currently being dropped.
 * Format the expiry_date field